ishaannverma/VoyageCapital/README.md

 7. **User Query and Support:** The user can put in queries on the contact us page which will be received directly in the admin email.

 ## Our Inspiration
-<p>Warren Buffet, the American investor and billionaire said, “If you don’t find a way to make money while you sleep, you will work until you die.”
-If you don’t find a way to increase the money that you have idling in your bank account, the truth is that no matter how much it is, a day will come when it would all be but exhausted.
-And the 20th century dweller understands this, as we have seen in the past few years.
-According to Securities and Exchange Board of India (SEBI) data, new dematerialized or demat account additions rose to an all-time high of 10.7 million between April 2020 and January.
-More and more people are trying their hand at the stock market.
-A big chunk of this crowd is composed of people under the age of 25.
-The developers of Voyage Capital, having firsthand experience (or the lack thereof in the start) know how difficult it might be to get started in the market.<br>
-The developers of VC have, to assist these young ‘voyagers’ in their long journey into the stock market, thought of developing a platform which would be a one stop destination for an easy access to all the lingo of the stock market.
-Forted with machine learning algorithms which predict future prices of the stocks of your choice.
-We provide you with the important technical indicators of all stocks that you want to see.
-That, along with the provision of a sentiment analysis of the latest tweets related to that stock provide the user with a holistic view of their potential investment.
-With Voyage Capital, the developers wish you a happy journey, or better - ‘voyage’, when starting with the stock market.</p>

 ## Technologies Used